Skip to main content

 4. How has your education and training prepared you to advocate for and communicate the importance of a positive approach to child guidance?

-5. What training and support do you need in order to lead a program that embraces the six principles of positive child guidance?
+5. What training and support do you need in order to lead a program that embraces positive child guidance?

 Reflecting on your own experiences with child guidance will assist you in your ability to support your staff as they implement positive guidance practices.
-Share your thoughts and beliefs with your own supervisor or a trusted colleague who manages a different child care program.
+You will also want to encourage staff to reflect on their own experiences, cultural background, training, and education around child guidance.
+You may find it valuable to share your thoughts and beliefs with your own administrator or a trusted colleague who manages a different child care program.
 You are the person that staff will turn to when they need support with handling children’s challenging behaviors and with maintaining a safe, secure classroom environment.
-For some staff this may be a new learning experience or a paradigm shift in thinking and constructively teaching children new strategies and behaviors instead of using punishment to address children’s mistakes.
-It is important that you have a strong understanding of positive guidance strategies and that you can provide emotional support to those staff members who may feel overwhelmed while learning new ways to approach children’s behavior.
+For some staff this may be a new learning experience or a paradigm shift in thinking and constructively teaching children new strategies and behaviors instead of using punishment to address children’s mistakes or challenging behavior.
+It is important that you have a strong understanding of positive guidance strategies and that you can provide emotional support to those staff members who may feel overwhelmed or upset while learning new ways to approach children’s needs and behavior.

 What is Guidance?